 Don’t Use Ceiling Fans in Winter?
 Here’s Why You Should

-Those ceiling fans that are standard fare in the rooms of your home are great for enhancing cooling during the summer months.
-Don’t use ceiling fans in winter?
-But did you also know that you can use ceiling fans to enhance the warmth of your home during winter, too?
-They not only offer warmth, but ceiling fans used in winter can help to encourage energy savings.
-It’s a win-win combination for every West Volusia homeowner.
+Your ceiling fans are great for cooling your home during the summer months.
+Did you know that you can also use ceiling fans in winter to enhance the warmth and comfort of your home?
+They not only offer warmth, but ceiling fans used in winter can also provide energy savings.
+It’s a win-win combination for every West Volusia County homeowner.

-Ceiling fans in winter are ideal for use in the home, because they help to evenly distribute and circulate air that’s in the room.
+Ceiling fans are ideal for homes because they help to evenly distribute and circulate the air that’s in the room.
 Essentially, the moving fan blades generate a wind-chill effect, and they truly make a room feel cooler.
-According to experts, running a ceiling fan is so effective at dropping the room temperature, it’s possible to lower your thermostat by 4 degrees – without noticing a difference in comfort.
+According to experts, running a ceiling fan is so effective at dropping the room temperature that it’s possible to lower your thermostat by 4 degrees – without noticing a difference in comfort.

-What everybody doesn’t know is that ceiling fans can be used in much the same way as you use them in summer, but in this case, they help facilitate heating in the room.
+While many people know how ceiling fans work, fewer are aware that ceiling fans in winter can be used in a similar way as they are used in summer.
+Using ceiling fans in winter, though, can help facilitate heating a room.
 In order to take advantage of them, you’ll need to first locate the switch on the fan that controls the direction of the blade.

 In the summer, to get the wind-chill effect, the blades need to run in a counterclockwise fashion.
 This is the setting that most fans use automatically.
-Test your fan by turning it on, and identify the fan’s direction.
+Test your fan by turning it on and identifying the fan’s direction.
 If you need to, switch the fan to run in the clockwise direction to enhance heating.

 In the clockwise direction, the blades push air up.
 This is key to facilitating a more comfortable room in the heating season.
-You see, when the blades push air down, that’s when they create the wind-chill effect, helping to facilitate evaporation.
+That’s because, when the blades push air down, they create the wind-chill effect, helping to facilitate evaporation.
 If you leave the setting in this mode, you will definitely feel cooler!

-In the heating mode, however, and when the blades push air up, the fan helps to better distribute heat.
+In the heating mode, however, the blades push air up, helping the fan to better distribute heat.
 Here’s how: